jaycruiks/jaycruiks.github.io/index.md

 ## Jay Cruikshank

 ### Summary
-Experienced Teaching Assistant with a demonstrated history of working in the health industry.
-Skilled in Python, Java, C, ARM, and Technical Support.
+Experienced Teaching Assistant with a demonstrated history of working with infromation technology.
+Skilled in Python, Java, C, and ARM.
 Computer Science undergraduate attending University of San Francisco.

 ### Education
 - University of San Francisco (USF), San Francisco, CA